This information should not be relied upon as legal or professional advice. Read the disclaimer.

-- Unfair Lettings Fees; a Guide for Agents and their Landlords (PDF 591 KB)
+- Unfair Lettings Fees; a Guide for Agents and their Landlords (PDF )

-- Unfair Lettings Fees; a Guide for Agents and their Tenants (PDF 574 KB)
+- Unfair Lettings Fees; a Guide for Agents and their Tenants (PDF)

 Redress schemes are independent bodies that help reconcile disputes.
-They do not have the authority to impose actions on an agency.
-They can remove an agency from their scheme; if an agency cannot subscribe to a redress scheme they cannot continue their letting operations.
+They don’t have authority to impose actions on a letting agent.
+They can remove an agency from their scheme.

 Alternative ways to complain

 It may be possible to complain to the local authority’s Trading Standards officers.
-Consumer protection law may apply if false or misleading information was given, or a letting agent has not acted with an appropriate standard of care and skill.
-More information on what constitutes fair trading can be found in the Competition and Markets Authority’s guide, Consumer protection law guidance for letting professionals (PDF 7.36 MB), in particular page 51.
+Consumer protection law may apply if false or misleading information was given, or a letting agent hasn’t acted with an appropriate standard of care and skill.
+More information on what constitutes fair trading can be found in the Competition and Markets Authority’s guide, Consumer protection law guidance for letting professionals (PDF), in particular page 51.

 Legal action may be an option: Shelter has a guide to Complaints about letting agents.

 Letting fees in Scotland, Wales and Northern Ireland